 Can a woman even have her own unique calling for God’s Kingdom if her “design” is to help others (particularly men) fulfill their callings?

-And if they do step out, women are branded as pushy troublemakers.
-Yep, they are guilty of that core temptation of autonomy!
+If women do step out, they are branded as pushy troublemakers.
+Yep, they have given into the temptation of autonomy!
 Gifted women, who could be advancing God’s Kingdom as unique female image-bearers of the Creator God, are stuck between a rock and a hard place: the status quo or falling into the sin of autonomy!

 While this book has some positives and has sincere intentions, it does not meet the objective of the subtitle to bring clarity and freedom in God’s design for women.
 I do not recommend it.

 **June 2016, now a part 3: Biblical Femininity, part 3 [Book Review] – Let the women think!

 ** For anyone interested, the evangelical Christian organization CBE (Christians for Biblical Equality) specializes in encouraging men and women to serve in their homes and churches, not based on their gender, but based on their God-given gifts.
 I am really grateful for this organization. **